kanjabung/kanjabung/README.md

 - 👋 Hi, I’m @kanjabung
-- 👀 I’m interested in nothing mantab
+- 👀 I’m interested in nothing mantab maneh
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..ok.mantap bosku